170 (Infrastructure Support) Engineer Group: 170 Engineer Group

 During the sub-groups' time within the engineer group, many saw themselves take on a territorial, later reserve, specialist team.
 Following the initial Army 2020 reforms, each works group control a reserve specialist team regularly, as opposed to randomly for deployments.
 Following these initial reforms, the group was due to take control of the Royal Monmouthshire Militia, but this was reverted in 2015 when the refine announced they were to move under control of Headquarters Royal Engineers, 3rd (United Kingdom) Division.

 In 2015, the Army 2020 Refine was published, as an "updated chapter" to the initial Army 2020 reform.
-Under this refine, the group HQ is to move to Gamecock Barracks.
-The group HQ is also due to have a decrease of 9 personnel.
-Following the reform, the group now has the following structure;
+Under this refine, the group HQ is to move to Gamecock Barracks, and is also due to have a decrease of 9 personnel.

+Disbandment

+170 (Infrastructure Support) Engineer Group disbanded in September 2022, with all the units resubordinating to 12 (Force Support Engineer) Group.

+Structure on disbandment

+At disbandment, the group had the following structure;